 My Dutch roommate from Bromo and Ijen recommended that I visit a bar called Old Man’s, which was right beside Canggu Beach.
 The bar had stools outside, which provided a laid-back atmosphere to chat and have a beer.
 The inside of the bar was spacious and provided plenty of seating.
 They played house on the night I visited, so some people were killing it on the dance floor.
 The bar closes at midnight, so many people relocate to nearby Sandbar, which stays open later.
 I had no energy for Sandbar, but I did notice that a bunch of the dancers at Old Man’s made a beeline for the afterparty.

 I stayed at an excellent hostel in Canggu called WaterBorn.
 I was in a five-bed dorm, which felt more like a hotel room.
-I had my own comfortable bed – no bunks! – and both the room and bathroom were palatial.
+I had my own comfortable bed–no bunks!–and both the room and bathroom were palatial.
 We each had a huge locker/closet that had hangers(!) and a couple of shelves.
 The hostel also had a pool, which was the perfect place to relax.

 Netflix is banned in Indonesia, but I was somehow able to finish the second season of Master of None while hanging out by the pool.
-I have no idea what kind of wifi WaterBorn had, but I was grateful.
+I have no idea what kind of magical wifi WaterBorn had, but I wasn’t complaining.
 I had slowly been watching the season over a couple of months and absolutely loved it.
 If you don’t think the “New York, I Love You” and “Thanksgiving” episodes are perfect pieces of television, we can’t be friends.
 My next task: make my way through the fourth season of Bojack Horseman.

 Finally, some general notes about Bali: